open/close all folders

 - A character in Transmetropolitan injects molecularly replicated Hitler pee.

-- On Petes Dragon, Doctor Terminus wants to get his hands on Elliot (the titular dragon) to be made into medicines.
+- On Pete's Dragon (1977), Doctor Terminus wants to get his hands on Elliot (the titular dragon) to be made into medicines.

 - In Jason X, someone who got the bright idea to try to experiment on Jason to see if his unkillability can be replicated kicks off the next killing spree.

 - In Spiders 3D, the giant spider-alien hybrids were being bred in captivity because their silk would have industrial and military applications.